Experience

 Sep 2019 – Dec 2021 · Pasadena, CA

-• Programmed CPU and GPU parallelized simulations of suspended bodies using C++, CUDA, and OpenMP, enabling computational fluid dynamics (CFD) study of self-propelled swimmers and collective phenomena.
+• Built CPU and GPU parallelized simulations of suspended bodies in C++, CUDA, and OpenMP for computational fluid dynamics study of self-propelled swimmers and collective phenomena.

 Research Assistant — UC Berkeley, Kranthi K. Mandadapu Group